rbnpercy/blog/_posts/2018-01-30-web-app-security-frontend-to-backend.markdown

 ---
 layout: post
-title: "Web Security - From Frontend to Backend"
+title: "Web Security - From Front end to Back end"
-description: "Web Application Security is not just a consideration for Backend Developers, but for Frontend Developers too.
-In this article we'll cover a comprehensive security strategy for Web Apps."
+description: "Web Application Security is not just a consideration for Back end Developers, but for Front end Developers too.
+In this article we'll cover a comprehensive security strategy for Web Applications."
 date: 2018-01-30 08:30
 category: Security
 author: